The Fir Tree Inn, Woburn Sands – Part 3 – 1900 to 1949

 1929 to 1938 – Harold Clements

-By 1931, there is a Henry Spacey recorded in the Register of Electors, along with the Clements, and in the Beds Times, 8th April, 1932, he was looking for more staff:
+The Bedford Cycle Club came over to the Sands on Sunday, 9th November, using The Fir Tree as the destination.
+By 1931, there is a Henry Spacey recorded living at the pub in the Register of Electors, along with the Clements and in the Beds Times, 8th April, 1932, he was looking for more staff:

 “Girl wanted, good appearance, for house-hold duties and waiting table.
 Apply personally: Fir Tree Hotel, Woburn Sands.”